-Furthermore, the IS results in this research provided new insight into evidence about the hierarchical acquisition of word knowledge in Thai EFL students by showing the difficulty hierarchy of the various word dimensions in acquisition as a valid implication scale.
+Furthermore, the IS results in this research provided new insight into evidence about the hierarchical acquisition of word knowledge in Thai EFL students by showing the difficulty hierarchy of the various word aspects in acquisition as a valid implication scale.
 Written form reception was known first, followed by word part reception, form-meaning link reception, association reception, written form production, collocation reception, grammatical function reception, word part production, grammatical function production, association production, form-meaning link production, and lastly, collocation production.
-For receptive knowledge, written form, word part, form-meaning link, and association initiate to be known at the early stage based on previous studies (Laufer & Goldstein, 2004; Nation, 2013; Nontasee & Sukying, 2020; Suying, 2017; Sukying & Nontasee, 2022).
-Yet, it is unclear whether form or meaning knowledge is acquired first.
+For receptive knowledge, written form, word part, form-meaning link, and association initiate to be known at the early stage based on previous studies (Laufer & Goldstein, 2004; Nontasee & Sukying, 2020; Suying, 2017; Sukying & Nontasee, 2022).
+Yet, it is unclear whether form or meaning knowledge is acquired first because different factors, such as educational settings and individual learning styles, imply different acquisitions of word aspects (Laufer & Goldstein, 2004; Nontasee & Sukying, 2021).
+Sukying and Nontasee (2022) found inconsistencies in hierarchical acquisition patterns of written form (form knowledge) and form-meaning link (meaning knowledge) among students with different language backgrounds.
+Form-meaning link was proved to be well-known (González-Fernández & Schmitt, 2020).
+However, the unmeasured knowledge aspects, such as spelling and word class, might be initially acquired before form-meaning links.
+Others revealed that the form-meaning link came after word-part (Nontasee & Sukying, 2021), spelling and word class (Webb, 2005), and even association (Chen & Truscott, 2010).
 Collocation and grammatical function receptions (or word use knowledge) are the most difficult to be learned and are acquired last (Nontasee & Sukying, 2020, 2021; Webb, 2005; Zhong, 2018).
-Sukying and Nontasee (2022) indicated that the acquisition of word knowledge relied on exposure to the language, as well as the learning environment (Nation, 2013) and students’ first language (Lin, 2015).
+The acquisition of word knowledge relied on exposure to the language (Sukying & Nontasee, 2022), as well as the learning environment (Nation, 2013) and students’ first language (Lin, 2015).

 At the productive level, written form (spelling) production scored higher than collocation and grammatical function reception.
 The test of written form production might be easier for the participants because it only required them to re-correct the misspelled words.
-This implies that some productive knowledge dimensions can be known without mastering all receptive knowledge dimensions, which is consistent with previous literature (Chui, 2006; Laufer & Goldstein, 2004; Nation, 2013).
-For example, Chui (2006) found that the reception of collocation and production of derivatives were at a similar level of difficulty, while others found that all dimensions of reception were known before progressing to the dimensions of production (González-Fernández & Schmitt, 2019; Nontasee & Sukying, 2021).
+Based on the findings of González-Fernández and Schmitt (2020), who found that all aspect receptions were learned before any productions, this research, based on the IS results, showed that word part production was recalled before the two reception aspects of collocation and grammatical function.
+This entails that the reception of collocation or grammatical function may deduce the production of word part knowledge.
+This implies that some productive knowledge aspects can be known without mastering all receptive knowledge aspects, which is consistent with previous literature (Chui, 2006; Laufer & Goldstein, 2004; Nation, 2013).
+For example, Chui (2006) found that the reception of collocation and production of derivatives were at a similar level of difficulty, while others found that all aspects of reception were known before progressing to the aspects of production (González-Fernández & Schmitt, 2020; Nontasee & Sukying, 2021).
+Notably, the findings could lead inconsistent conclusion if the participants are asked to freely spell the word without any indicators or are tested the production of the full word form knowledge.
+Indeed, word form knowledge linked with limited syntactic knowledge of word family members is difficult for learners and is achieved somewhat late in the process (Sukying, 2022).